Background information

 Yannick will also be focussing on regeneration over the next few weeks.

-According to Judith Höferlin, Yannick should also perform the exercises less explosively and more slowly in future in order to focus even more on stabilising the spine and the quality of the movement execution.
+According to Judith Höferlin, Yannick should also perform the exercises less explosively and more slowly in future in order to focus even more on stabilising the spine and the quality of movement execution.

 Yannick in conversation